 It is important to know that the multimeter is a device used for measuring voltage and current.
 It is usually used in electrical engineering and electronics.

 In this article, we have gone through all the steps to check and identify the pulse of an injector.
-The conclusion of this article is that you should always use a multimeter when checking your injectors for pulse.
+The conclusion of this article is that you should always use a multimeter when checking your injectors for a pulse.